dataduke/epages-docs/_posts/2016/2016-02-23-selenium-test-result-evaluation-with-elk-in-cdp.md

 	Query String:
 	?pretty&size=1000&q=result:failure,skip AND epages_repo_id:*17.06.15
 	```

 * the usage via curl and [Elasticsearch DSL simple query string](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-simple-query-string-query.html)

-## Summary and Discussion of Benefits
+## Discussion, Summary and Benefits

 Today the evaluation process is much faster and we do not have to connect to each machine or Jenkins job individually.
 Our Elasticsearch cluster provides redundancy and backups.
 This saves a lot of time and we can focus on the test failures.
 We learned a lot during the project, especially in the area of how to apply TDD with services encapsulated Docker Containers and of course about the Elasticsearch and Logstash area, as we test huge amount of plugins and configurations.